Cookies

 Zenon in action

-As always when converting a production plant, the downtime should be as short as possible.
-To ensure that the start of production could be met after two weeks of conversion, production-related recipes were created and tested together with the customer after the FAT.
-The fact that we had already put zenon Batch in the original version 7.11 into operation on various systems at the customer's premises was also a major time advantage.
-The software platform with CTE's basic function concept is known and appreciated by the production staff.
-After the problem-free installation of the new peripherals (Stahl Remote HMI for EX Zone 2) and the loading of the software, the line test began.
-After a brief functional test of the software, the two frequency inverters were also successfully replaced with two new SEW Movitrac units.
-After around two days of conversion work, we began our functional tests on the system.
+As is always the case when retrofitting a production facility, downtime should be kept to a minimum.
+To ensure that production could resume on schedule two weeks after the retrofit, production-ready recipes were created and tested in collaboration with the customer immediately following the FAT.
+A significant time-saving advantage also resulted from the fact that we had already commissioned zenon Batch in its original version 7.11 on various systems at the customer’s site.
+The software platform with the CTE basic functions concept is well-known and appreciated by production staff.
+After the smooth installation of the new peripherals (Stahl Remote HMI for EX Zone2—What are EX zones?Areas with explosive atmospheres.
+Depending on the risk and duration of this hazard, they are classified to prescribe appropriate protective measures and permitted equipment.) and loading the software, the line test began.
+After a brief functional test of the software, the two frequency converters were also successfully replaced with two new SEW Movitrac units.
+After about two days of conversion work, we began our functional tests on the system.

 FAT as a guarantee of success